back to the MAIN INDEX

 Only by the 16th century, astronomers realized that since the solar year did not exactly match the length of 365 + ¼ days, the Julian calendar had been running slightly slow for the past sixteen centuries, losing about ten days.

-The need of a common parameter for locating major events in time, such as the building of a temple, a birth date or a death date, etc., came probably during Rome's Republican age: scholars realized that a better way than referring to past events simply as "happened a long time ago" had to be adopted.
+Counting years, instead, was a later achievement than keeping an account of months.
+The need of a common parameter for locating major events in time, such as the building of a temple, a battle, a birth date or a death date, etc., came probably during the Republican Age: scholars realized that there were better ways for referring to past events than simply as 'it happened a long time ago'.

 Two parallel systems were then introduced.